 J. Warner Wallace tackled the question, Do Denominational Disagreements Falsify Christianity? recently from an apologetic angle.
-A common challenge to Christianity is that we don’t all agree.
+A common challenge to Christianity is the extent to which we don’t agree with other.
 If Christianity is true, why so much disagreement?
 Why so many denominations?

 I like the way Wallace tackles the issue.
 He starts by observing that truth is often complex, and finite beings such as ourselves often disagree on the complexities.
 This is true not just in Christianity, but even in science.
 Wallace lists some of the various “theoretical camps” on the origin of the universe and the various types of atheists who don’t agree with each other in their atheism.